-Certificate in Urodynamic Course 2021
+Certificate in Urodynamics Course

-For more information please contact email@example.com
+For more information or to book, please contact email@example.com

-About the Course
+About the course

 The Certificate in Urodynamics course fulfils part of the requirements for completion of urodynamic training programme recognised by the International Continence Society.
-Course attendees will receive a ‘Certificate of Attendance’ if they attend the WHOLE course.
+Course attendees will receive a Certificate of Attendance if they attend the whole course.
 The Certificate can also be used for CME/CPD credits (if applicable).
-It is mandatory that delegates attend the whole course in order to receive a ‘Certificate of Attendance’.
+It is mandatory that delegates attend the whole course in order to receive a Certificate of Attendance.

 - This course is not suitable for those who have no urodynamic knowledge.

-appreciation of the philosophy behind urodynamic studies (UDS) as part of patient investigation
+Appreciation of the philosophy behind urodynamic studies (UDS) as part of patient investigation

-knowledge of the basic physical principles behind the measurement of flow and pressure
+Knowledge of the basic physical principles behind the measurement of flow and pressure

-knowledge of the role of UDS in investigating children, women, men and neurological patients
+Knowledge of the role of UDS in investigating children, women, men and neurological patients

-ability to recognise artefacts seen during UDS, and the knowledge of how to correct them
+Ability to recognise artefacts seen during UDS, and the knowledge of how to correct them

-ability to interpret urodynamic traces
+Ability to interpret urodynamic traces

-knowledge of the techniques of basic and specialist urodynamics, including urethral function and video-UDS
+Knowledge of the techniques of basic and specialist urodynamics, including urethral function and video-UDS

 At the end of the course there is an optional multiple choice quiz and we encourage all attendees to undertake this.
-If a delegate passes the quiz then they will get a ‘Certificate of Passing’ – the pass mark for the quiz is 80%.
-If a delegate does not pass the quiz then they will have an option to retake the course within a year, but not earlier than 3 months, at any of the other BUI Certificate in Urodynamics courses held throughout the year and paying half the course fee.
+If a delegate passes the quiz then they will get a Certificate of Passing – the pass mark for the quiz is 80%.
+If a delegate does not pass the quiz then they will have an option to retake the course within a year, but not earlier than three months, at any of the other BUI Certificate in Urodynamics courses held throughout the year and paying half the course fee.